 Selecting A Trusted Agent

 Choosing the right agent is crucial to a POA’s success.
 The agent makes decisions on behalf of the principal, so trustworthiness and dependability are paramount.
 Family members often serve as agents, such as children or siblings, but friends or professional advisors may also be considered.
-It’s essential that the chosen individual understands the responsibilities involved and acts in the principal’s best interests.
+The chosen individual must understand the responsibilities involved and acts in the principal’s best interests.
 Open communication about expectations and duties can prevent misunderstandings and legal challenges.

 Documentation And Formalities